tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * Create subqueries for further data exploration.

-* Create views and run subqueries off of them.
+* Create views and run subqueries on them.

 ### Instructor Notes